IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 * `config/` in the build-server root
 * `roots/<ID>/config/`

-### Chroot-configuration
+### Configuration inside Chroot Scripts

-If you want to use these configuration parameters inside a chrootet script, make sure to export them into the environment variables first!
+If you want to use these configuration parameters inside a chrooted script, make sure to export them into the environment variables first, since chrooting opens a new shell and therefore loses all local variables.

 Hooks
 -----